Become a Sister

 Call or text: 608-797-8345

-As women religious, we seek to follow the universal call to holiness by our public profession of vows.
-As women in a Vatican II church, we wear contemporary clothes and live in small groups or individually, usually near our ministry sites.
+- We seek to follow the universal call to holiness by our public profession of vows.
+We wear contemporary clothes (as women in a Vatican II church) and live in small groups or individually, usually near our ministry sites.
 A community medal and ring are signs of our FSPA commitment.

 - desire a deeper relationship with God and a life of Gospel service

-- are generally 21-50 years old with at least one year of college or work experience
+- be 21-50 years old with at least one year of college or work experience

-- are active members in the Catholic Church
+- be active members in the Catholic Church

-- are free from marriage vows and responsibility for minor children
+- be free from marriage vows and responsibility for minor children

 - wish to live in community and to minister according to the FSPA mission